 You can call us on 0800 860 0048.
 We’re open 9am to 5pm, Monday to Friday.

 You may also want to contact the Government’s free and impartial Pension Wise guidance service which can help you understand your options at retirement.
 You can access their guidance online at moneyhelper.org.uk or over the telephone on 0800 138 3944.

 More from Fidelity

 An essential read on everything you need to know about drawdown.

-Free drawdown access to your pension with our low-cost SIPP.
+Free drawdown access to your pension with our award-winning SIPP.
 Normal SIPP and fund fees apply.